12 Lead Generation Ideas to Attract Qualified Prospects

 So they didn’t commit the first time around, no big deal.
 Most users who visit a website typically leave without converting—especially in the B2B space, where nurturing takes a bit longer as there is more at stake.

 Every piece of content can be used as a potential lead generation tool.
 Some initiatives are more successful at driving immediate conversions than others, and therefore should be measured accordingly in relation to the sales funnel.
-The point is to simply add value upfront.

 Customers will come either now or later.
 But hopefully, using a combination of these tools, you can help fill your current funnel with lots of new prospects.